Baked Apple Cider Donuts

 The recipe I finally found is from Tasty Kitchen, but adapted to my preferences/tastes.
 Please don’t fool yourself into thinking that these taste like the fried donuts you find at a bakery – they’re not.
 But they are amazing and perfect.

-- 1 cup of flour I used King Arthur bread flour
+- 1 cup all-purpose flour I used King Arthur bread flour

 - 1.5 tsp baking soda